signalfx/signalfx-agent/README.md

 consistent `host` dimension so that metrics can be matched to a specific machine during metric analysis.

+### Writer
+The writer collects metrics emitted by the configured monitors and sends them to SignalFx on a regular basis.
+By default it batches metrics for 1 second before sending.
+There are a few things that can be [configured](./docs/config-schema.md#writer) in the writer, but this is generally unnecessary.

 ## Installation

 The agent is available  for Linux in both a containerized and standalone form.